Brumbelow History, Family Crest & Coats of Arms

 Early Notables of the Brumbelow family (pre 1700)

 Distinguished members of the family include Richard Rumbold (1622-1685), a Cromwellian soldier who took part in the Rye House Plot to assassinate King Charles II of England.

-.
-He became separated from the rest of the rebels in their...
-Another 130 words (9 lines of text) are included under the topic Early Brumbelow Notables in all our PDF Extended History products and printed products wherever possible.
+Another 90 words (6 lines of text) are included under the topic Early Brumbelow Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Brumbelow family

 For many English families, the political and religious disarray that shrouded England made the far away New World an attractive prospect.
 On cramped disease-ridden ships, thousands migrated to those British colonies that would eventually become Canada and the United States.
 Those hardy settlers that survived the journey often went on to make important contributions to the emerging nations in which they landed.
 Analysis of immigration records indicates that some of the first North American immigrants bore the name Brumbelow or a variant listed above: John Rumball who settled in Virginia in 1652; Thomas Rumball settled in Boston Massachusetts in 1635; James Rumbelow settled in Philadelphia, Pennsylvania in 1880.

 Contemporary Notables of the name Brumbelow (post 1700)

 - Lester Michael "Mike" Brumbelow (1906-1977), American football and basketball player and coach